TanzilaKhalfan2/demo-service/README.md

 ### Automated Deployment Using GitHub Actions

-The microservice includes a pull request (PR) feature, which triggers a build once a PR is merged into the main or develop branch.
+The microservice includes a pull request (PR) feature, which triggers a build once a PR is merged into the main branch.
 The GitHub Actions workflows are available in the `.github/workflows/` folder.

 **You can view the GitHub Actions runs at: https://github.com/TanzilaKhalfan2/demo-microservice/actions**